YaminiKandi/JavaScript/15 Objects & functions.md

 ### Functions are Objects:
 #### First Class Functions:
+Everything you can do with other types, you can do with Functions
+    - Assign them to variables
+    - pass them around
-Everything you can do with other types, you can do with Functions Assign them to variables,pass them around, create them on the fly. function is a special type of object because it has all the features of a normal object and has some other special properties We can attach methods and properties to a function because it's an object.
+    - create them on the fly.

+function is a special type of object because it has all the features of a normal object and has some other special properties We can attach methods and properties to a function because it's an object.
 A function can be attached to